Paktel: History

-Cable & Wireless with his local partner Hasan Group of Companies (major local team was consisting on Farooq Hasan, R A Zuberi, Shahid Mahmud, Syed Ahmed Ali, Qazi Abdul Wahid & Dewan) launched commercial service Paktel in 1990.
+Cable & Wireless and its local partner Hasan Associates (a major local team was consisting on Farooq Hasan, R A Zuberi, Shahid Mahmud, Syed Ahmed Ali, and Qazi Abdul Wahid & Dewan) launched the commercial service Paktel in 1990.
 Paktel was granted a license in early 1990 to operate a cellular telephone network throughout Pakistan.
 It was the first company granted a free license to carry out cellular phone services in Pakistan.
 It carried out AMPS services until 2004.

-Paktel Mediation and Billing System was developed by a team consisting of Syed Ahmed Ali, Nadeem Usmani, Wasay Farooqi, and Ali Korani.
-It was first mediation software in the region which was developed locally and also the first cellular Billing System ever.
-Millicom owned Instaphone merged as its competitor in the late 1990s and began to dominate the market share.
+The Paktel Mediation and Billing System was developed by Syed Ahmed Ali, Nadeem Usmani, Wasay Farooqi, and Ali Korani.
+It was first mediation software in the region that had been developed locally, and also the first cellular billing system for the region.
+Millicom-owned Instaphone merged as its competitor in the late 1990s and began to dominate the market.
 With the launch of Mobilink and its rapid success in 1998, both Instaphone and Paktel floundered and lost their dominant market share.
 It was followed by the acquisition of Cable & Wireless owned Paktel by Millicom, the majority owners of Instaphone.

-In November 2000, Millicom acquired 98.9% equity interest in Paktel.
-Millicom installed a new management team headed by John Tumelty, former CEO of Instaphone, and Chief Financial Officer David Ordman.
+In November 2000, Millicom acquired a 98.9% equity interest in Paktel.
+Millicom installed a new management team headed by John Tumelty, former CEO of Instaphone, and Chief financial officer David Ordman.

 In April 2001, Paktel launched prepaid services under the brand Tango.
-The manager of this brand was Mr Amees Ahmad.
+The manager of this brand was Amees Ahmad.

 In October 2002, Paktel was granted a modification to its license, allowing it to operate a GSM based network and the Frequency Allocation Board of Pakistan thereby awarded the necessary frequencies.
 Paktel was awarded additional 1800 MHz spectrum, increasing total spectrum for GSM network from 10 MHz to 13.6 MHz.
 After obtaining frequencies Paktel launched GSM network in October 2004.